MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## Assign a conference ID for a user

 A conference ID is automatically assigned to a user when they are set up for audio conferencing using Microsoft as the audio conferencing provider.
-The conference ID assigned can be either static or dynamic and is sent in the meeting invite when the meeting is scheduled.
+The conference ID is sent in the meeting invite when the meeting is scheduled.
+Each meeting that a user schedules will get assigned a unique conference ID.

-Static IDs are used when people in your organization don't want to remember a random number; they can select a certain number or choose one that's easy to remember.
-When dynamic conference IDs are used, each meeting that a user schedules will get assigned a unique conference ID.
-If you want to assign dynamic rather than static conference IDs, see [Using Audio Conferencing dynamic IDs in your organization](using-audio-conferencing-dynamic-ids-in-your-organization.md).

 The Skype for Business admin center can't be used to assign a conference ID to a user, but you can use the Windows PowerShell cmdlet to do this.